cspwcspw/ESP32_CamToLCD/README.md

 So we set up a 256-entry table.
-Sending a byte onto the bus requires clearing the bus, using the byte as an array index to find the bitmask that will set the appropriate buts.
+Sending a byte onto the bus requires clearing the bus, using the byte as an array index to find the bitmask that will set the appropriate bits.
 We can then use a direct port write to output the byte.
 Once the byte is on the bus we need to strobe high the LCD Write line.
-An easy trick of taking it low at the same time as we take other bus lines low means writing a byte becomes a really efficient macro:
+A  trick of taking LCD_Write low at the same time as we take other bus lines low means writing a byte becomes a really efficient macro:
 ```